Five business ideas that can thrive through COVID uncertainty

 But, you can consider a coordinating business that manages web presence for artisans, storage and delivery logistics.
-You could organise for weekly pallet delivery from individual shops to a common warehouse area where non-perishable products can be dispatched as they’re sold.
+You could organise a pallet delivery service for weekly pallet delivery from individual shops to a common warehouse area where non-perishable products can be dispatched as they’re sold.

 For perishable items, such as food, a hamper offer that combines regional specialities for weekly national delivery can save small businesses.

 As an organisation managing web orders and deliveries on the behalf of artisans, you can keep a small commission on each purchase, or sort out a membership fee for each artisan.
 The bottom line: you help them thrive and survive during tough times.